Rachel Anderson Dip. Integrative Counselling (MBACP Registered)

 How do I work?

-My core approach comes from a humanistic base focusing on the relationship between myself and my client.
-I strongly believe that providing a confidential, non judgemental, safe and empathic environment enables clients to explore their situations at their own pace without feeling rushed or pressured.
+My core approach comes from a humanistic base focusing on the relationship between myself and you as my client.
+I strongly believe that providing a confidential, non judgemental, safe and empathic environment will enable you to explore your predicament at your own pace without feeling rushed or pressured.
 I believe that therapy needs to fit with the needs of the client therefore, I integrate different approaches based on individual need.
-For example, some clients may wish to work with the CBT model as they benefit from exploring issues in the here and now whereas other clients may find it more beneficial to explore the ways in which they relate to the world around them based on their childhood experiences, and how they can understand these processes in order to make a change in the present.
+For example, some clients may wish to work with the CBT model as they benefit from exploring issues in the here and now whereas others may find it more beneficial to explore the ways in which they relate to the world around them based on their childhood experiences, and how they can understand these processes in order to make a change in the present.
 I believe that integrating different approaches can help clients move forward and develop in a way that suits their needs.
 I work with my clients best interests at heart and I believe that the client knows what is best for them and what feels right.
 Empowering clients to make their own decisions and choices is a key part of my work.
 I also work in creative ways using art, movement, music and sand tray if the client finds this beneficial.

 How can I help?